mikemartinez99/Ifetroban/README.md

 install.packages("ggplot2")
 ```

-If prompted to update some/all/or no packages, type `a` to update all packages to allow compatibility.
+If prompted to update some/all/or no packages, type `a` in your RStudio terminal window to update all packages to allow compatibility.

 ## Directories
 To use this code, clone this github repository in your working directory (whatever folder your R file is)